 The biggest strength of Fuerteventura is scale.
 Beaches feel broad, open and visually generous.
 That matters commercially because many clients think they want “a nice beach” but actually want the emotional effect of a proper beach island.
 Fuerteventura gives them that.
 It is especially strong for couples, long winter-sun stays, beach walkers, surfers and travellers who prefer a slower and more spacious holiday rhythm.

-La Palma: Best for Quieter Coastal Trips
+Best for Quieter Scenic Coastal Travel: La Palma

-La Palma is not a classic beach-first recommendation, but it can still be a good fit for travellers who want a scenic island holiday with meaningful beach time included.
-Its beaches tend to be smaller, darker and more volcanic in character, and the wider island identity is much more about scenery, nature and atmosphere than resort coastline.
-That means it is not ideal for clients who want large stretches of golden sand and repeated resort-beach days.
+La Palma is not a classic beach-first island, but it can still work very well for travellers who want a scenic island holiday with good coastal time included.
+Its beaches are generally smaller, darker and more volcanic in character, and the wider island identity is driven more by scenery and nature than by resort coastline.

-That makes La Gomera unsuitable for mainstream beach-holiday clients but attractive to travellers who want a quieter, greener and more personal island experience.
-If the brief is “which Canary Island is best for beach holidays?” it is usually not the top commercial answer.
-If the brief is “which island gives me scenery, calm and some enjoyable volcanic beaches?” it becomes much more relevant.
+That makes it unsuitable for mainstream beach-holiday clients but very appealing to quieter nature-focused travellers.
+If the brief is “best beach holiday,” it is usually not the top answer.
+If the brief is “which island gives me scenery, calm and some enjoyable volcanic beaches,” it becomes more relevant.

 | Traveller type | Best island | Why |